oddbird/oddleventy/content/talks/containers.md

   Let’s find out!
 ---

-While the basics look a lot like media queries, and can work as a drop-in replacement for many existing `@media` rules -- there are some key differences to understand,
+While the basics look a lot like media queries -- and can work as a drop-in replacement for many existing `@media` rules -- there are some key differences to understand,